01 October 2010

 We invite you to join us and bring all of your friends for what is guaranteed to be a superb day of genealogical presentations!

-http://tinyurl.com/FGS-Fall-Seminar.
+The registration form is available at http://tinyurl.com/FGS-Fall-Seminar.
 A map of the USF Campus is also available on our website, and detailed driving directions and parking instructions will be posted there soon.

 Curt B. Witcher is the Senior Manager for Special Collections at the Allen County Public Library in Fort Wayne, IN, where he manages The Genealogy Center.
 He serves as general curator for that institution’s Rare and Fine Book Collection as well as the institutional archives, and is the Supervisor for the new Lincoln National Foundation’s Lincoln Library Collection.
 He received his B.A. in history and English, and his MLS in Library and Information Science, from Indiana University and has worked the Allen County Public Library for more than thirty years.